tum-ens/pylovo/gui/IDP_MapTool_Flask/README.md

 You can define your own plots in Python in maptool/urbs_results/urbs_results_plotting.py

 A plot function needs to call plotly's to_html function with parameters full_html=False, include_plotlyjs=False and return the filename (without full path) as a string.
 You can make sure the plot appears in the frontend by calling the new plotting function in the corresponding if clause in urbs_results_generate_plot() under maptool/urbs_results/routes.py.
-There are several example plots included that show the structure which needs to be followed
+There are several example plots included that show the structure which needs to be followed.

 ## Usage